Skip to content

 participant RequestQueue

-LLMAPI->>Executor: generate_async(..., scheduling_params)
+LLM_API->>Executor: generate_async(..., scheduling_params)

 Executor->>RequestQueue: enqueue request (with scheduling_params)

-RequestQueue-->>Worker: scheduled requests
+RequestQueue-->>Worker: scheduled requests for current rank

-Worker-->>Executor: scheduled requests
+Worker-->>Executor: process scheduled requests

 Loading